 There's pressure to keep working or going to school even when you're feeling sick.
 Refusing to rest not only prolongs your illness, but it also exposes others to viruses and other germs unnecessarily.

-When healthcare facilities struggle with an influx of patients from RSV and other infectious disease outbreaks, staffing challenges are more disruptive.
-These facilities rely on travel nurses to fill in the gaps and reduce disruptions in patient care, and Advantis Medical helps them do it.
-Specializations like Stepdown and Med/Surg are particularly in demand during these times.
+When healthcare facilities face an influx of patients from RSV and other infectious disease outbreaks, staffing challenges become more disruptive.
+These facilities rely on travel nurses to fill in the gaps and ensure continuity of care.
+Advantis Medical steps in to help, providing specialized nurses to meet these urgent needs.
+Specializations like ICU and ER are in high demand during these times.
+Consider positions such as our ER role in Boston, MA or ICU role in Lebanon, NH for critical care expertise.
+Additionally, Med/Surg specializations are crucial, as seen in our Med/Surg-Tele position in Rochester, NY.

 When you join Advantis Medical as a travel nurse, you get access to some of the most sought after travel nurse opportunities available.
 And our team helps you all along the way, whether you're assigned to the east coast, west coast, or Midwest.